pieterb/rackful/RACKFUL.md

-Confronted with the task of implementing a ReSTful web service in Ruby, I checked out a number of existing libraries and frameworks, including Ruby-on-Rails, and then decided to brew my own, the reason being that I couldn't find a library or framework with all of the following properties:
+Confronted with the task of implementing a ReSTful web service in Ruby, I checked out a number of existing libraries and frameworks, including Ruby-on-Rails, and then decided to brew my own, the reason being that I couldn’t find a library or framework with all of the following properties:

 *   **Small** Some of these frameworks are really big.
 I need to get a job done in time.
-If understanding the framework takes more time than writing my own, I must at least feel confident that the framework I'm learning is more powerful that what I can come up with by myself.
+If understanding the framework takes more time than writing my own, I must at least feel confident that the framework I’m learning is more powerful that what I can come up with by myself.
 Ruby-on-Rails is probably the biggest framework out there, and it still lacks many features that are essential to ReSTful web service programming.